 Step 1: Start with calculating your monthly net income

-We start with our net income to ensure that our business can cover its expenses first.
+It’s important to know how to calculate net income so you can ensure that your business can cover its expenses first.
 If you randomly take money out of your business without planning for your expenses, you’ll be boarding a plane to Debtsville fast.

-Net income (aka profit) is what’s left after you subtract your business expenses from your gross revenue (all the revenue that comes into your business).
+Net income is what’s left after you subtract your business expenses from your gross revenue (which is all the revenue that comes into your business).
+It’s your profit.

 Gross revenue – Expenses = Net Income